 The evolutionary history of the plant kingdom.
 Cytology, anatomy, physiology, and reproduction of land plants.
 Prerequisite: BI102 or ES104.
+Spring, alternate years

-BI260/AN260 Human Anatomy & Physiology I (laboratory)
+BI260 Human Anatomy and Physiology I (laboratory)

 This course introduces the organization of the human body in the context of the unifying concepts of feedback regulation and homeostasis.
 The course assumes a general knowledge of cell structure and function and begins with a study of tissues and a general introduction to organs and systems.
 It then provides detailed study of the integumentary, skeletal, muscular, and nervous systems.
 This course has both a lecture and laboratory component.
-This course and BI261 Human Anatomy & Physiology II provide students with a general introduction to the biology of the human body.
+This course and BI261, Human Anatomy & Physiology II provide students with a general introduction to the biology of the human body.
 It is required that the two courses be taken in sequence with BI260 coming first.
 Addresses GLE Learning Outcomes Natural Sciences (NS), Inquiry & Analysis (IA), and Critical Thinking (CT).
 Prerequisite: BI102 or permission of the instructor.
+Fall

-BI261/AN261 Human Anatomy & Physiology II (laboratory)
+BI261 Human Anatomy and Physiology II (laboratory)

-This course continues the study of the human body begun in BI260, Anatomy, and Physiology I. The course examines the relationships between endocrine, cardiovascular, lymphatic, respiratory, digestive, reproductive, and urinary body systems along with the regulatory mechanisms that integrate them.
+This course continues the study of the human body begun in BI260, Human Anatomy, and Physiology I. The course examines the relationships between endocrine, cardiovascular, lymphatic, respiratory, digestive, reproductive, and urinary body systems along with the regulatory mechanisms that integrate them.
 The course also includes considerations of nutrient absorption and delivery, metabolism and excretory function.
 This course has both a lecture and laboratory component.
-This course and BI 260 Anatomy and Physiology I provide students with a general introduction to the biology of the human body.
+This course and BI260 Human Anatomy & Physiology I provide students with a general introduction to the biology of the human body.
 It is required that the two courses be taken in sequence with BI260 coming first.
 Addresses GLE Learning Outcomes Natural Sciences (NS), Inquiry & Analysis (IA), and Problem Solving (PS).
-Prerequisite: BI 260 with a grade of C- or above.
+Prerequisite: BI260 with a grade of C- or above.
+Spring